WeijianLIANG/Yade/README.md

 distributions.
 Just copy&paste to the terminal.
 To perform commands you should have root privileges

-.. warning:: If you have Ubuntu 12.10 or older, you need to install libqglviewer-qt4-dev package instead of libqglviewer-dev.
+!!!warning:: If you have Ubuntu 12.10 or older, you need to install libqglviewer-qt4-dev package instead of libqglviewer-dev.